Do NASA Science LIVE!

 Backyard Worlds: Planet 9

-Search the realm beyond Neptune for new brown dwarfs and planets.
+What You’ll Do: Search the realm beyond Neptune for new brown dwarfs and planets

 Chesapeake Water Watch (CWW)

-Improve Chesapeake Bay water quality by ground-truthing satellite remote sensing.
+What You’ll Do: Improve Chesapeake Bay water quality by ground-truthing satellite remote sensing with your own water sampling

 Cloudspotting On Mars

-Characterize exotic clouds high in the Martian atmosphere by identifying arches in radiance measurements.
+What You’ll Do: Find and mark exotic clouds high in the Martian atmosphere

 Dark Energy Explorers

-Identify distant galaxies to help measure dark energy when the universe was just ~2-3 billion years old.
+What You’ll Do: Identify distant galaxies to help measure dark energy when the universe was just ~2-3 billion years old

 Disk Detective

-Search for dusty debris around stars where distant worlds dwell.
+What You’ll Do: Search for dusty debris around stars where distant worlds dwell in videos from NASA telescopes

 Exoplanet Watch

-Observe planets outside our solar system with your home telescope.
+What You’ll Do: Observe planets outside our solar system with your home telescope

 Fjord Phyto